cert-manager-webhook-ovh

 4. On the left panel, search for POST /me/api/oauth2/client ↗️

-5. Create a new service account with the following request body and click Execute
+5. Create a new service account with the following request body and click on the Execute button.

 {